 Baby + bump

 While we adore that cute little belly Kate sported in her very first post-baby appearance, judging by her quick bounce-back after Prince George and Princess Chalotte’s birth, we know this perma-polished new mum will want to get back in shape soon enough.

 Cue: Mama Mio’s Tummy Rub Butter ($36) to tackle post-pregnancy crepey skin.
 This is perfectly complimented by Bonpoint’s Baby Body Cream ($74), which is so gentle it can be used on both mother and baby.
 Little wonder both are cult amongst A-Listers.

 The breast situation

-You already know this Kate: Post-delivery your boobs become like rocks.
+You already know this, Kate: Post-delivery your boobs become like rocks.
 And they leak.
-And if you choose to breastfeed, it is not the easy, painless, earth mother thing seen in movies.
-The fix: Lansinoh Lanolin for Breastfeeding Mothers ($7.99).
+And if you choose to breastfeed, it’s not the easy, painless, earth mother thing seen in movies.
+Saving grace: Lansinoh Lanolin for Breastfeeding Mothers ($7.99).

 The skincare cheat sheet

 Then there are the eyes.
 And lips.
 Being woken up throughout the night with a new baby means both these look droopy, tired and non-sparkly.
-One solution would be to buy Dr. Hauschka’s Daily Revitalizing Eye Cream ($54) and Suvana Beauty’s Paw Paw & Honey Organic Lip Balm ($14) by the truckload.
+One solution would be to buy Tata Harper’s Restorative Eye Cream ($98) and Suvana Beauty’s Paw Paw & Honey Organic Lip Balm ($10.20) by the truckload.

 The hair quandary

-For about 3 months after having a baby, you have the thickest hair of your life.
+For about three months after having a baby, you have the thickest hair of your life.
 But then it starts falling out at a rapid pace… before finally growing back to normal.
 Not a happy interim situation to the woman who’s made a signature out of her thick, luscious locks.
-Time to stock up on the 100% natural, alcohol-free Rahua’s Voluminous Hair Spray ($28).
+Time to stock up on Leonor Greyl’s Regenerescence Naturelle Stimulating Scalp Treatment ($62).